 - How poison ivy differs from plants that have similar names or look like it

 Thus the need to learn what the vine looks like in all its various guises.
-You will never become adept at identifying this weed simply by relying on the "leaflets of three" rhyme because leaves will not always be present on the plant, plus there are other plants that bear three leaflets.
-So learn how to identify poison ivy based on characteristics other than the appearance of its summer leaves:
+You will never become adept at identifying this weed simply by relying on the "Leaflets three, let it be!" rhyme because leaves will not always be present on the plant, plus there are other plants that bear three leaflets.
+So learn how to identify poison ivy based on plant parts other than its leaves:

 - The plant produces clusters of small, greenish-white flowers.